Kachur Family Recipes

 Tips and Tricks

 During the long simmer period, the stew has a tendency to burn to the bottom.
 You can prevent this by lowering the heat and stirring the pot occasionally.
 Try to keep the stew on a low heat just below the point at which you notice any substantial surface activity.
-It’s okay if some of the stew burns to the bottom, you’ll just have less of it come dinnertime and a tough pot-cleaning job ahead of you.
+It’s okay if some of the stew burns to the bottom, you’ll just have less to eat come dinnertime and a tough pot-cleaning job ahead of you.

 Goulash reheats well, so if you don’t have time to cook for four hours right before dinnertime, you can make it ahead of time then reheat it in ten minutes or so over low heat on the stovetop (just don’t burn it!).